alleyinteractive/wp-type-extensions/docs/feature.md

 All `Features` implementations also implement `Feature`.

-## Feature library

-The `Library` subnamespace includes concrete implementations of common features.
-These can be used on their own or as part of a set of features that make up a larger integration.

-- [Allowed_Blocks](https://github.com/alleyinteractive/wp-type-extensions/blob/main/src/features/library/class-allowed-blocks.php): Limit blocks allowed in the editor to those that are explicitly supported.
-- [Block_Content_Filter](https://github.com/alleyinteractive/wp-type-extensions/blob/main/src/features/library/class-block-content-filter.php): Filter block markup in `the_content` for the post being viewed.
-- [GTM_Script](https://github.com/alleyinteractive/wp-type-extensions/blob/main/src/features/library/class-gtm-script.php): Add the standard Google Tag Manager script and data layer.
-- [Plugin_Loader](https://github.com/alleyinteractive/wp-type-extensions/blob/main/src/features/library/class-plugin-loader.php): Makes the [Alley plugin loader](https://github.com/alleyinteractive/wp-plugin-loader) available in a feature.

 ## Basic usage

 See the [documentation for the Features interface](./features.md) for a more comprehensive example.